Halifax Psychologist

 Because anger often happens so quickly it is easy to forget that it is actually made up of three interconnected elements:

-1) The Emotional Experience - This is the experience we notice the most.
+This is the experience we notice the most.
 When we are angry all other emotions seem to fade into the background.
 Have you ever said "I have mixed feelings about that" or felt two ways about the same situation?
 For example, when trying something a little dangerous for the first time it is common to feel both nervous and excited simultaneously.
-Anger however, does not like to share the floor with any other emotion.
-It has a way of overriding everything else and screaming "Nothing else matters - pay attention to me!!!”
-Incidentally, an important part of anger management involves paying attention to other emotions when anger is yelling the loudest for your attention.

-2) The Physiological Experience - When angry, the body prepares a response to perceived threats or stressors.
+When angry, the body prepares a response to perceived threats or stressors.
 Heart rate and blood pressure increases, hot sensations and a reddening of the skin occurs, muscles tighten, jaws and fists are clenched, sweating increases, pacing starts, breathing becomes short and shallow, and numerous other simultaneous physiological reactions take place.

 From an evolutionary perspective this all makes sense - when faced with a threat our early ancestors had to prepare to fight or defend themselves in order to survive.
 Unfortunately, for people with anger management problems this "fight response" is triggered either in the absence of a true threat or when the threat is far less serious than the person perceives it to be.
-Overreacting to feeling insulted or disrespected is a common anger management challenge for men, but change is certainly possible.
+Overreacting to feeling insulted or disrespected is a common anger management challenge, but change is certainly possible.

-3) The Cognitive Experience - Anger is also a mental experience related to the way events are interpreted.
+Anger is also a mental experience related to the way events are interpreted.
 Common beliefs that trigger anger include:

 ● I have been treated unfairly or disrespected